Arsenal transfer news: Carl Jenkinson joins Nottingham Forest for £2m | Goal.com

 Dani Ceballos has also arrived on a season-long loan with Real Madrid, while William Saliba will join up with his new club next season after being loaned back to St-Etienne.

-Fans are still hopeful that Arsenal's transfer business is not yet over, with the defensive positions in particular of concern.
+Fans are still hopeful that Arsenal's transfer business is not yet over, with the defensive positions a concern in particular.

 Talks are ongoing with Scottish champions Celtic over the payment structure of a £25m ($30.5m) move for left-back Kieran Tierney, with the London side hopeful they can get a deal over the line before the window ends on Thursday.